eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 There are several examples of different fork choice rules:

-- **Proof-of-Work**: In Ethereum and Bitcoin, the "heaviest chain rule" (sometimes called "longest chain", though not strictly accurate) is used.
+- **Proof-of-work**: In Ethereum and Bitcoin, the "heaviest chain rule" (sometimes called "longest chain", though not strictly accurate) is used.
 The head block is the tip of the chain with the most cumulative "work" done.
-> Note that contrary to popular belief, Ethereum's Proof-of-Work protocol [did not use](https://ethereum.stackexchange.com/questions/38121/why-did-ethereum-abandon-the-ghost-protocol/50693#50693) any form of GHOST in its fork choice.
+> Note that contrary to popular belief, Ethereum's Proof-of-work protocol [did not use](https://ethereum.stackexchange.com/questions/38121/why-did-ethereum-abandon-the-ghost-protocol/50693#50693) any form of GHOST in its fork choice.
 This misconception is very persistent, probably due to the [Ethereum Whitepaper](https://ethereum.org/en/whitepaper/#modified-ghost-implementation).
 Eventually when Vitalik was asked about it, he confirmed that although GHOST had been planned under PoW it was never implemented due to concerns about some unspecified attacks.
 The heaviest chain rule was simpler and well tested.
 It worked fine.
 - **Casper FFG (Proof-of-Stake)**: In Ethereum's PoS Casper FFG protocol, the fork-choice rule is to "follow the chain containing the justified checkpoint of the **greatest height**" and never revert a finalized block.
 - **LMD GHOST (Proof-of-Stake)**: In Ethereum's PoS LMD GHOST protocol, the fork-choice rule is to take the "Greediest Heaviest Observed SubTree".
 It involves counting accumulated votes from validators for blocks and their descendent blocks.
 It also applies the same rule as Casper FFG.